본문 바로가기

 KAERI Begins Clinical Trials of Diagnostic Agent for Feline Hyperthyroidism

-The Korea Atomic Energy Research Institute (KAERI) announced on the 17th that it has begun clinical trials of the injectable diagnostic agent 'Technekitty' for feline hyperthyroidism.
+The Korea Atomic Energy Research Institute (KAERI) announced on December 17 that it has begun clinical trials of 'Technekitty,' an injectable diagnostic agent for feline hyperthyroidism.

-Technekitty is the second veterinary radiopharmaceutical to receive clinical approval in Korea, following last year's approval of 'Thyrokitty Injection (I-131)'.
+Following last year's 'Thyrokitty Injection (I-131),' Technekitty is the second veterinary radiopharmaceutical to receive clinical approval in Korea.

 KAERI Begins Clinical Trials of Diagnostic Agent for Feline Hyperthyroidism The Korea Atomic Energy Research Institute has developed 'Technekitty,' a diagnostic agent for feline hyperthyroidism, and has begun clinical trials.
 Photo by Korea Atomic Energy Research Institute

-Feline hyperthyroidism is one of the most common hormonal disorders in older cats (aged 10 and above), affecting about 10% of this population.
-If left untreated, it can lead to cardiovascular disorders and other complications, making early diagnosis and treatment essential.
+Feline hyperthyroidism is a common hormonal disorder affecting about 10% of senior cats aged 10 and older.
+If left untreated, it can lead to cardiovascular complications and other health issues, making early diagnosis and treatment essential.

-Until now, blood tests and ultrasound examinations have mainly been used to determine whether a cat has developed the disease.
-However, there have been limitations, as early-stage blood test results may appear normal, and it is difficult to detect functional abnormalities using only ultrasound.
+Until now, blood tests and ultrasound examinations have been primarily used to determine whether a cat has developed the disease.
+However, at early stages, blood levels often appear normal, making it difficult to diagnose, and ultrasound alone has limitations in detecting functional abnormalities.

-SPECT is a device that provides three-dimensional images showing how and at what rate radiopharmaceuticals accumulate in the body.
-It is also widely used to evaluate organ function.
+SPECT is a device that provides three-dimensional images showing how much and how quickly a radiopharmaceutical accumulates in the body.
+It is widely used to evaluate organ function.

-According to KAERI, in SPECT images, areas where the radiopharmaceutical Technekitty is highly absorbed appear brighter.
-By analyzing the intensity and distribution of brightness in the images, it is possible to precisely determine hyperthyroidism, hypothyroidism, the location of abnormal regions, and whether metastasis has occurred.
+According to KAERI, in SPECT images, areas with higher absorption of the radiopharmaceutical Technekitty appear brighter.
+By analyzing the brightness and distribution patterns in the images, it is possible to accurately determine hyperthyroidism or hypothyroidism, identify the location of abnormal areas, and detect possible metastasis.

-Previously, since 2022, KAERI has conducted joint research with LCGen Co., Ltd. and the Chungbuk National University College of Veterinary Medicine, supported by the Ministry of Agriculture, Food and Rural Affairs and the Korea Institute of Planning and Evaluation for Technology in Food, Agriculture and Forestry's companion animal industrialization technology development project.
+Previously, since 2022, KAERI has conducted joint research with LCGen and Chungbuk National University College of Veterinary Medicine, supported by the Ministry of Agriculture, Food and Rural Affairs and the Korea Institute of Planning and Evaluation for Technology in Food, Agriculture, and Forestry’s pet industry technology development project.

-In addition, based on the regulatory experience accumulated during the development of the therapeutic agent Thyrokitty, KAERI swiftly completed the required preclinical safety assessments and in vivo efficacy evaluations, thereby securing clinical approval for the follow-up product, Technekitty.
+Additionally, based on the regulatory experience accumulated during the development of the therapeutic agent Thyrokitty, KAERI quickly completed the necessary preclinical safety reviews and in vivo evaluations, securing clinical approval for Technekitty as a follow-up product.

-Jung Younguk, Director of the HANARO Quantum Science Research Center at KAERI, stated, "The clinical approval of Technekitty is not a one-off achievement, but demonstrates that a sustainable process for developing new veterinary drugs has been established.
-By localizing both therapeutic and diagnostic agents, we aim to lead not only the domestic companion animal medical market but also exports to the broader Asian region in the future."
+Jung Youngwook, Director of the HANARO Quantum Science Research Center at KAERI, stated, "The clinical approval of Technekitty is not a one-off achievement but signifies the establishment of a sustainable process for developing new veterinary drugs.
+By localizing both therapeutic and diagnostic agents, we aim to lead not only the domestic companion animal healthcare market but also exports to the broader Asian region in the future."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.